Andrew West: Middle School Flexible Pathways Coordinator

-Andy has been a Vermont middle level educator for over 30 years.
-This year he will be serving as the Flexible Pathways Coordinator at the White River Valley Middle School.
+**Andy has been a Vermont middle level educator for over 35 years.
+This year he will again be serving as the Flexible Pathways Coordinator at the White River Valley Middle School.
 He grew up just over the mountain in Rochester, and he and his wife still call it home.
-He has one son who just started college in Florida, three grown daughters, and one grand-daughter (and 2 more on the way).
+He has four children and three grandchildren.
 He enjoys the change of seasons in Vermont and takes advantage of every opportunity to be outside during the summer months.
 Andy and his wife frequently ride their e-bikes on Vermont's numerous backroads, paddle its lakes and rivers, or hike and camp in one of Vermont's beautiful state parks.
-Spending time traveling to visit family or sitting on a beach in Maine are also important pastimes.
-He has spent many hours over the years coaching and watching his children participate in soccer, basketball, baseball, softball, and track and field.
-He can often be found in the stands cheering on former students as they compete at the high school level. he can be reached at email@example.com
+Relaxing on a sandy beach is also a pretty important pastime, but lately, the most rewarding endeavor is playing with his three grandchildren. **

 The WRVMS Flexible Pathways Class meets every morning from 8:38-9:23, 5 days each week, for 6 weeks at a time.
 Every 6 weeks a new group of students will have the opportunity to experience the Flexible Pathways model of learning.

 Students in the class have the opportunity to develop a Flexible Pathways Plan that focuses on something they are inspired to learn, challenges them to work cooperatively, share their learning and experiences with others, and better prepares them for the opportunities available to them in high school.
 Students will spend some time each week in the classroom, and depending on the pathway they pursue they will spend some time each week outside the classroom.